erpnext/foundation/foundation/www/docs/user/manual/en/selling/articles/sales-persons-in-the-sales-transactions.md

 <img class="screenshot" alt="Sales Person Order" src="/docs/assets/img/articles/sales-person-transaction-2.png">

-On saving transaction, based on the Net Total and Contriution (%), `Contribution to Net Total` will be calculated for each Sales Person.
+On saving transaction, based on the Net Total and Contribution (%), `Contribution to Net Total` will be calculated for each Sales Person.

 <div class=well>Total % Contribution for all Sales Person must be 100%.
 If only one Sales Person is selected, then % Contribution will be 100.</div>